 - Support children with their interests rather than pushing them in areas they may not be interested in

 - Support children who come from diverse families, including culturally and linguistically diverse backgrounds.
 We aim to talk with each family about any concerns and how their home culture views transition to school

 - Progressively and simply introduce children to some aspects of Primary School including homework.
 School leavers are able to partake in a Homework program that includes individual homework kits

 The following information covers the different elements combined in our Shine School Readiness and Kinder programs:

 - Understand the world around us

 - Classroom Behaviour

-Letter land is used in our program in conjunction with the School Readiness program.
+Letter land is used in our program in conjunction with the School Readiness and Kinder programs.
 Letter land a unique, phonics-based approach to teaching reading, writing and spelling to 3-5 year old’s.
 The Letter land characters transform plain black letter shapes into child-friendly pictograms and they all live in an imaginary place called Letter land.
 Simple stories about the Letter land characters, explain the full range of dry phonics facts so that children are motivated to listen, to think and to learn.
 These stories explain letter sounds & shapes, allowing children to progress quickly to word building, reading and writing.